Hurricane Opal: Elsewhere in the United States

-Mid-Atlantic United States

 In Virginia, trees in the Shenandoah Valley and along the Allegheny Plateau were blown down by 40 mi/h winds at higher elevations.
 Over 7000 people were without power and damage in Virginia totaled to $5000.
 The National Park Service reported dozens of trees blown down along Skyline Drive in two counties.

 In the Great Smoky Mountains, power and phone service were out in many areas of the park.
 Newfound Gap road closed for several days due to trees and a rockslide that were lying across it.
 Campers were asked to leave Elkmont Campground near Gatlinburg because of high water.
 Many sections of the Blue Ridge Parkway were closed because of trees that fell across the road.
 Flooding occurred in the northern portion of the parkway.
 Linville Falls was evacuated; the Asheville and Gillespie Gap Districts were closed.
 Rockslides and mudslides had also been reported due to Opal.

 In West Virginia, 0.5–1.5 in of rain were reported causing some schools to let out early.
 High winds associated with the remnants of Opal moved through southeast West Virginia on the 5th.
 High winds ranged between 35 and 45 mi/h with some gusts to near 55 mi/h.
 Numerous trees, large branches, power lines and shingles off the roofs of homes were ripped off in the wind.
 The vast majority of damage occurred at elevations above two thousand feet.
 Damage from the wind totaled out to $2000.
 Large limbs were downed by high wind across from the remnants of Hurricane Opal in Preston County.
 Damage there totaled out to $1000.
 Damage in West Virginia totaled out to only $5,000.

 In Maryland, a large tree and its limbs along Maryland Route 495 near Bittinger were downed by high winds associated with the remnants of Opal.
 The damage from the fallen tree and its limbs totaled out to one thousand dollars.
 Mesocyclones moving around Opal's eastern periphery within Maryland spawned three tornadoes in Charles, Prince George's, and Anne Arundel County.
 The first tornado tracked along State Route 425 between the towns of Ironside and Grayton.
 Along the tornado's path, several trees were uprooted or snapped; two sheds were destroyed and two others sustained roof damage.
 Windows were blown out of a barn and several vehicles.
 Ten thousand dollars in damage occurred.
 The second and strongest tornado hit ground in Temple Hills, injuring three people after reaching a peak wind of 150 mph.
 100 homes were damaged with 15 being condemned.
 The Potomac Electric Power reported 9000 people without power.
 Damage from the second tornado totaled out to $5 million.
 The third and final tornado touched down in Odenton, became an F1 tornado and doing $250,000 in damage to the area.
 Eleven houses were damaged and about 10,000 people were without power in the whole district that the Baltimore Gas and Electric serves.